xFuture603/xfuture-blog/src/pages/2020/02/01/lose_hope/index.md

 ---
-title: Why many programmers lose hope in their work from time to time
+title: Why so many programmers lose hope in their work from time to time
 date: "2020-11-01"
 cover: "./40955371920.jpg"
 author: Daniel Uhlmann